testuj-to/tantivy-stemmers/README.md

 - **Romanian**

-  The Romanian Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/romanian/stemmer.html).
+  Three Snowball algorithms for the Romainian language are available: `Romanian`, `RomanianHeidelberg` and `RomanianTirdea`.
+All algorithm were obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/romanian/stemmer.html) and [Snowball website](https://snowballstem.org/otherapps/romanian/).

+  The `RomanianHeidelberg` algorithm has been developed in 2006 by **Marina Stegarescu**, **Doina Gliga** and **Erwin Glockner** at the Ruprecht-Karls-University of Heidelberg (Department of Computational Linguistics).

+  The `RomanianTirdea` has been developed in 2006 by **Irina Tirdea**.

 - **Russian**